Why Choose Us for Lung Cancer Care?

 Each week, our doctors come together and discuss their patients, providing their unique input so that the team can develop the most complete care plans.
-This collaborative approach to treating lung cancer is just one reason why our cancer program is ranked best in the state and one of the highest in the nation, according to U.S.News & World Report.
+This collaborative approach to treating lung cancer is just one reason why our cancer program is ranked one of the best in the nation, according to U.S.News & World Report.

 Better Tools to Detect "Hidden" Cancers

 The University of Chicago Medicine has more experience than any other Illinois hospital using the latest, less invasive option to detect lung cancer.
 This technology, called the superDimension inReach™ System, eables doctors to biopsy some cancers without surgery, allowing patients to go home the same day.

 Another exciting technique available at the University of Chicago is autofluorescence bronchoscopy.
 It uses the best kind of light to allow doctors to see very tiny lung cancers and pre-cancers at the earliest, most treatable stage.

 In addition, the hospital is home to a 256-slice computed tomography (CT) scan, which can provide highly detailed pictures of the lungs to help detect lung cancer.
 The University of Chicago Medicine was the first hospital in the state to offer this powerful imaging technology, which can create pictures of up to 350 "slices" of the chest to uncover cancer.